sohampalande/sohampalande.github.io/_pages/about.md

   </li>
 </ul> -->

-<strong>Previously:</strong> I recently graduated from [Rutgers University-NB](https://www.rutgers.edu/) majoring in Computer Science and Mathematics.
+<strong>Previously:</strong> I graduated from [Rutgers University-NB](https://www.rutgers.edu/) majoring in Computer Science and Mathematics.
 I was an R&D intern at [L3Harris](https://www.l3harris.com/) where I worked on building anomaly detection models.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.